Sustainability Site

 Rising sea levels

-• Flooding of business sites, such as amusement facilities and logistics bases, in coastal areas due to the impact of rising sea levels, resulting in the incurrence of repair costs
+• Flooding of business sites, such as amusement facilities, in coastal areas due to heightened risk of tidal surges from rising sea levels, resulting in the incurrence of repair costs

 Increase in infectious diseases